OriginTrail/OT-RFC-repository/RFCs/OT-RFC-23-Trustless_Neuroweb_-_Ethereum_TRAC_bridge/README.md

 **Update Jun 13 2025:** After thorough RFC review together with Polkadot & OriginTrail community, the following updated proposal is introduced.

-There are two broad scenarios for bridging TRAC from Ethereum to Polkadot:
+There are two broad use cases for bridging TRAC from Ethereum to Polkadot:

 1. Bridging TRAC for purpose of DKG utility (knowledge publishing, staking), which requires bridging TRAC to Neuroweb parachain
 2. Bridging TRAC for other purposes within the Polkadot ecosystem, such as trading and providing liquidity on Polkadot DEXes for example

-The optimal technical approach for supporting the two scenarios above, while maintaining the highest level of security, as well as optimal level of user and developer experience is presented in the figure below.
+The optimal technical approach for supporting the two use cases above, while maintaining the highest level of security, as well as optimal level of user and developer experience is presented in the figure below.

 ![OT-RFC-23 Figure 1](./ot-rfc-23-figure-1-updated.png?raw=true)